keu/docs/learn/airflow-fivetran.md

 ## Step 2: Create a new private GitHub repository

-We will use metadata from a GitHub repository as a data source for Fivetran.
-While you can connect to any existing repository in your account we recommend to use a new repository in order to prevent large amounts of data to be ingested.
+For this tutorial you will use metadata from a GitHub repository as a data source for Fivetran.
+We recommend using a new repository in order to prevent unintentionally ingesting large amounts of data.

 1. [Create a new private GitHub repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) called `airflow-fivetran-tutorial`.
 2. Commit at least one change to the repository.
 The content of your commit does not matter for this tutorial.